legendarycode3/merkle-airdrop-contract/README.md

 ## Project Overview
 The `Merkle Airdrop` is a soidity based token destribution system that allows ERC-20 tokens to be claimed by a predefined set of eligible addresses. </br>
-Instead of storing the complete waitlist
+Instead of storing the complete waitlist and individual token allocations directly onchain,